Resources

 Trim Trailing Line Breaks

-There are a bunch of ways to do this, but the first answer provided is probably the best - using command substitution, since it automatically removes trailing newlines:
+For removing trailing line breaks in general, there are a bunch of ways to do this, but the first answer provided is probably the best - using command substitution, since it automatically removes trailing newlines:

 echo -n "$(printf 'First Line\nSecond Line\nThird Line, plus three trailing newlines!\n\n\n')"